Northern Portuguese

 The dialects of Northern Portuguese constitute one of the major groupings of the Portuguese language.
-There are two subdialects: Porto-Póvoa and Braga-Viana.
-Each of these sub-dialects is further divided into Porto, Póvoa, Braga, and Viana.
+There are two subdialects: Porto–Póvoa and Braga–Viana.
+Each of these subdialects is further divided into Porto, Póvoa, Braga, and Viana.
 Every accent in the region is derived from the accents in these four hubs.

-The dialectal map of Leite de Vasconcelos, 1893–1897, proposed that the Northern Portuguese had three subdialects in a dialect, subdialect, and variety organization:
+The dialectal map of Leite de Vasconcelos (1893–1897) proposed that the Northern Portuguese had three subdialects: